happykhan/qi-irida-utils/README.rst

 Citation
 --------
-QI IRIDA Utils is not formally publsihed.
+QI IRIDA Utils is not formally published.
 Please cite https://github.com/happykhan/qi-irida-utils

 This package was created with Cookiecutter_ and the `QI python template`_ project template.